Aaryan6/designland/CONTRIBUTING.md

 # Contributing

-Thanks for your interest in contributing to motion-primitive.
+Thanks for your interest in contributing to DesignLand.
 We're happy to have you here.

 Please take a moment to review this document before submitting your first pull request.
 We also strongly recommend that you check for open issues and pull request to see if someone else is working on something similar.